Advanced Micro Devices Inc. (AMD) Shares Down Despite Recent Market Volatility

-Advanced Micro Devices Inc. (NASDAQ: AMD) has a price-to-earnings ratio of 88.70x that is above its average ratio.
-Additionally, the 36-month beta value for AMD is 1.96.
-There are mixed opinions on the stock, with 24 analysts rating it as a “buy,” 5 rating it as “overweight,” 12 rating it as “hold,” and 0 rating it as “sell.”
+Advanced Micro Devices Inc. (NASDAQ: AMD) has a price-to-earnings ratio of 88.24x that is above its average ratio.
+Additionally, the 36-month beta value for AMD is 1.95.

 Sponsored

-The average price predicted by analysts for AMD is $91.60, which is $15.1 above the current price.
 The public float for AMD is 1.61B and currently, short sellers hold a 1.89% ratio of that float.
-The average trading volume of AMD on February 21, 2023 was 57.71M shares.
+The average trading volume of AMD on February 27, 2023 was 56.60M shares.

 The Impact of Market Fluctuations on Advanced Micro Devices Inc.’s (AMD) Stock